Gianlz/Py-HotReloader/README.md

 ```

+# Warning

+This module was not tested with complex applications, but it should work with simple scripts.
 # License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.